 Discipline is one of the most important elements of camper development.
-If it is handled poorly, camp discipline can become dangerous and self-defeating.
+If it is handled poorly, discipline can become dangerous and self-defeating.

 Two of the most important steps in discipline are: 1.
-Lay down firm rules at the beginning of the session.
+Be very clear about expectations during your first cabin talk.
 2. Build close relationships with your campers.
 It is more difficult to disobey a counselor you love and respect.